onlyphantom/cvessentials/README.md

 # Workshops
 I conduct in-person lectures using the materials you find in this repository.
 These workshops are usually paid because there are upfront costs to afford a venue and crew.
 Not just any venue, but a learning environment that is fully equipped (audio, desks, charging points for everyone, massive screen projector, walking space fo teaching assistants, dinner).

-You can follow me [on Instagram](http://instagram.com/officialsamuel/) to be updated about the latest workshops.
+You can follow me [on LinkedIn](http://linkedin.com/in/chansamuel/) to be updated about the latest workshops.
+I also make long-form programming tutorials and lessons on computer vision on [my YouTube channel](https://www.youtube.com/@SamuelChan)

 ### Introduction to AI in Computer Vision
 - 4th January 2020, Jakarta